rt/dotfiles/workflows/editing_multiple_files.md

 ## Find multiple files by searching content (and can replace)

-- `Ag` or other above: Simple but you can't work with the subset, unless you want to use buffers as the list container
+- `Ag` Simple but you can't work with the subset, unless you want to use buffers as the list container

 - `args ...` > `vimgrep /patt/g ##`: Put scope files in args then get subset with vimgrep to quickfix list or,